 If a student has received a C3 within a lesson we believe that a restorative conversation with that member of staff is an essential part of building relationships and moving forward.
-The teacher will request the student meets with them at some point within the next 24 hours (this could be at any social time within or outside of the school day).
-It is the responsibility of the student to attend this
+The teacher will schedule a C3 (40 minute after school) detention and will have an opportunity to meet with the teacher to discuss the incident and catch up any missed work.
+It is the students responsibility to attend.
+A student will be given two attempts to attend and if they fail to do so they will be set on a longer after school SLT detention on a Friday for 1 hour.